Ford Brake Failures

 Contact us

-If your 2013-2018 year Ford F-150 has experienced this braking problem, or if you want more information about the rights of owners and lessees of affected vehicles, please contact a vehicle safety defect lawyer at Lieff Cabraser today using the form below.
-The information you provide will help us hold Ford accountable for any safety defects in its 2013-2016 F-150 trucks.
+If your 2013-2020 year Ford Expedition or Lincoln Navigator has experienced this braking problem, or if you want more information about the rights of owners and lessees of affected vehicles, please contact a vehicle safety defect lawyer at Lieff Cabraser today using the form below.
+The information you provide will help us hold Ford accountable all alleged brake safety defects.